terrycojones/pystdin/README.md

   --print, -p           Print the re-joined (using the --joinString string)
                         split input after processing each line. (default:
                         False)
+  --tabs, -t            Make the default separator and joining string be a
+                        TAB. (default: False)
   --noChomp             Do not remove the final character (typically a
                         newline) from each input line. (default: False) --noSplit, --ns       Do not split input lines on whitespace. (default: